-You must complete a Free Application for Federal Student Aid (FAFSA) between October 1, 2022 and June 30, 2023.
-You may submit it electronically at studentaid. ed.gov or the myStudentAid app (available from the app store on your smart device).
+You must complete a Free Application for Federal Student Aid (FAFSA) between October 1, 2022 and June 30, 2024.
+You may submit it electronically at studentaid.gov.
 The FAFSA must be completed annually.
-There is also a federal parent loan (Parent PLUS) that requires a separate application on the same website, studentaid. ed.gov.
+There is also a federal parent loan (Parent PLUS) that requires a separate application on the same website, studentaid.gov.